D04: The Role of a Lietime

 DERF: I know.
 You're excited.
 I feel the same way.
 I'm so excited to be here.

 BARGIE: [naïvely] I heard stories.
-I don't know if this is true, that sometimes some scandals can happen in Holowood, but not for me.
-I'm only here for positivity and for sparks and for glittery joy stuff.
+I don't know if this is true, that sometimes… some scandals can happen in Holowood, but not for me!
+I'm only here for positivity, and for—and for sparks, and for can—and glittery—joy—stuff.

 DERF: Yeah, we all got big dreams here.
 I'm here to track down my murderer, maybe.